 Colonel Nelson delivered this Resolution

 to the Virginia Delegates to Congress in Philadelphia on May 27th.

 Eleven days later June 7, 1776 Richard Henry Lee moved in Congress,

-as instructed by his State:
+by his State:

 "That these united Colonies are and of